Skip to Main Content

 • Setting and stewarding Cisco’s ESG materiality1 assessments for our voluntary reporting

-• Coordinating and supporting broad ESG alignment and reporting
+• Coordinating and supporting broad alignment and reporting on topics relevant to our Purpose

-• Engaging with a broad range of internal and external stakeholders
+• Engaging with a wide range of internal and external stakeholders

 • Conducting bespoke research to inform strategic decisions and share as thought leadership

-• Stewarding and developing our annual Purpose Report and ESG Reporting Hub
+• Stewarding and developing our annual Purpose Report and Purpose Reporting Hub

-Business functions also own ESG priorities.
+Business functions also own Purpose priorities.
 Teams integrate priorities into their business strategy by setting goals, implementing plans, and measuring performance.
 Many priorities and goals involve multiple functions.
-To support accountability and alignment, we create cross-functional teams to execute against these goals.
+To support accountability and alignment, we create cross-functional teams to execute these goals.

 Risk management

-Cisco’s management has implemented an enterprise risk management (ERM) program, managed by Cisco’s internal audit function, that is designed to work across the business to identify, assess, govern, and manage risks and Cisco’s response to those risks.
+Cisco’s management implemented an enterprise risk management (ERM) program, managed by Cisco’s internal audit function, that works across the business to identify, assess, govern, and manage risks and Cisco’s response to those risks.
 Cisco’s internal audit function performs an annual risk assessment, which is utilized by the ERM program.
-The structure of the ERM program includes both an ERM operating committee that focuses on risk management-related topics, as well as an ERM executive committee consisting of members of management.
-The ERM operating committee conducts global risk reviews and provides regular updates to the ERM executive committee.
+The ERM program's structure includes an ERM operating committee that focuses on risk management-related topics and an ERM executive committee consisting of members of our executive leadership team.

-The Audit Committee, which oversees our financial and risk management policies, including data protection (comprising both privacy and security), receives regular reports on ERM from the chair of the ERM operating committee, as well as regular reports on cybersecurity from Cisco’s Chief Security and Trust Officer multiple times a year.
+Our Board, directly and through the Audit Committee, oversees our financial and risk management policies, including data protection (comprising both privacy and security), receives regular reports on ERM from the chair of the ERM operating committee, as well as regular reports on cybersecurity from Cisco’s Chief Security and Trust Officer multiple times a year.
 Other Board committees oversee certain categories of risk associated with their respective areas of responsibility.

 The Governance, Risk, and Controls (GRC) organization manages the company’s internal audit function.
 GRC operates under the International Standards for the Professional Practice of Internal Auditing (the Standards) as published by the Institute of Internal Auditors (the IIA, www.theiia.org).
 The Standards require an external assessment to be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organization.
 GRC’s last external assessment was completed in June 2022 and achieved the rating of “Generally Conforms with the International Standards for the Professional Practice of Internal Auditing and the IIA Code of Ethics,” which is the highest rating in evaluating compliance to the Core Principles for the Professional Practice of Internal Auditing and the Definition of Internal Auditing.